Vonage/vonage-media-transformers-samples/examples/providers/opentok/README.md

     <img src="public/logo.png" alt="Vonage logo" title="Vonage" align="right" height="60" />
 </a>

-# Audio impacting video sample
+# OpenTok

-This sample app show how audio could interact with video using Vonage [Media Processor](https://github.com/Vonage/media-processor) and [ML Transformers](https://github.com/Vonage/ml-transformers) libraries.
+This sample app show to use OpenTok with Vonage [Media Processor](https://github.com/Vonage/media-processor) and [ML Transformers](https://github.com/Vonage/ml-transformers) libraries.

 Start speaking to see the volume histogram.
 If you're loud enough, your body become red.